Clinelly/CI_PP4_Dragons_Flagon/README.md

 </details>

 <details><summary>Gallery Detail Page</summary>
 Two contrast errors were shown, due to the slight difference in tones from a liked/unliked item or a blog post with no comments on.
+I attempted to mitigate by increasing the font size.
 <img src="/workspace/CI_PP4_Dragons_Flagon/docs/validation/wave/wave_gallery_details.png">
 </details>